Make time, and space, for these holiday events

 GINGERBREAD SPECTACULAR

-The Opera House at Boothbay Harbor will host its Gingerbread Spectacular, indoors, with dozens of gingerbread houses and castles on display and vying for prizes.
+The Opera House at Boothbay Harbor will host its Gingerbread Spectacular this year, indoors, with dozens of gingerbread houses and castles on display and vying for prizes.
 Because of COVID-19, the number of people viewing the displays at one time will be limited and masks will be required.
 The free event runs Dec.
 2-5.
 For information, go the Opera House at Boothbay Harbor website.

 CHRISTMAS PRELUDE